DarkSigmaDevelopment/Hogwarts-Legacy-VR-how-to/README.md

 2. Install software on your computer
 3. Extract the contents of a zip file
 4. Connect your chosen VR headset to your computer to play VR games

+You should also have already played some of Hogwarts Legacy without VR and be familiar with the controls for moving, casting spells, and changing assigned spells.

 <br>